 As an individual grows and matures, from a child to adolescence to adulthood, interests and identity are inclined to change— either drastically or gradually.
 Realizations may happen at any time of someone’s life, in the early teenage years, all the way through your adult life.
 Within such a large timeframe, spanning a vast array of experiences, why limit yourself to doing only one thing you love?
 I have a strong belief that being aware of these realizations and new interests (even the ones in the back of your mind!) can be so beneficial to you and your life in the long run.

 I’ve had several factors that have influenced my aspirations for education and career.
 My heritage is a component that has greatly impacted my aspirations.
 My father was born in Mexico and came to the United States when he was 17 years old.
-A few year later, he met my mother and I was his first child.
+A few years later, he met my mother and I was his first child.
 Unfortunately, he passed away in 2007.
 The absence of a father made my mother take on both roles of a paternal and maternal figure.
-While being raised by a strong, independent woman, I was raised with the concepts of respect and notability prominent in my mind.
+While being raised by a strong, independent woman, I was raised with the concepts of respect and nobility prominent in my mind.
 I believe the exceptional worth I have exemplified in my schoolwork, character, and volunteer experiences has changed the way I view my aspirations.
 I was a quiet, shy girl, but now, I reach for unthinkable heights.

-Alexis' father and her older sister, Christina.
+Alexis' father and her sister, Christina.
 Her sister is a prominent figure that Alexis looks up to both now and when she was younger.

 Having a Hispanic background, my mother encouraged me to learn the language and understand the culture, since my father is not here to do so.
 My younger sisters and I travel to Mexico every summer to visit my grandparents and extended family.
 Whenever we visit, we are surrounded by such immense love.
 In the parts of Mexico that I have seen, I’ve witnessed the less fortunate.
 Going to places, experiencing the lack of money and resources, gives me the desire to help others through their difficulties.